openstack/mistral-extra/examples/v2/calculator/README.md

-VM job example (based on v2 API/DSL)
+Calculator example (based on v2 API/DSL)
 ========================================

-'VM job example' is created to demonstrate Mistral project features:
+'Calculator example' is created to demonstrate Mistral project features:
 It spins up a VM and uses it to do some useful work.
 Particularly, created vm is used to deploy a simple web application on it which works a as a calculator returning over HTTP results of sum operations.